litmuschaos/litmus/mkdocs/docs/experiments/categories/gcp/gcp-vm-instance-stop-by-label.md

 ## Default Validations

 ??? info "View the default validations"
-    - VM instance should be in healthy state.
+    - All the VM instances having the target label are in a healthy state

 ## Minimal RBAC configuration example (optional)